oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ## Task 3: Defining Route tables and Gateways in Terraform for Private and Public Subnets.

-**1. Defining a Internet Gateway**

-In the terrafrom.tfvars file, navigate to the igw\_params data structure.
+1. In the terraform.tfvars file, navigate to the igw\_params data structure.
 Within the igw\_params you will see that there is an oci-ig data blocks that defines an Internet gateway.

-Copy the variable strings below and paste it into the oci-ig data block.
+2. Copy the variable strings below and paste it into the oci-ig data block.

 ```
 <copy>